emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 addon if you would like to upgrade your application without immediately addressing deprecations.

-Two new deprecations are introduces in Ember.js 3.1:
+Two new deprecations are introduced in Ember.js 3.1:

 - Calling `array.get('@each')` is deprecated. `@each` may only be used as dependency key.
 - The private APIs `propertyWillChange` and `propertyDidChange` will be removed after the first LTS of the 3.x cycle.
 You should remove any calls to `propertyWillChange` and replace any calls to `propertyDidChange` with `notifyPropertyChange`.
 This applies to both the Ember global version and the EmberObject method version.